Haoger1/Pulse-like-ground-motion-classification-method/README.md

 classifyPulseLikeGM_example_run
 ```

-This script loads the example `SWresults` data, calls the main classification function, and displays the classification results.
+This script loads the example `SWresults_sample` data, calls the main classification function, and displays the classification results.

 ### Output